Student and Associate members – your relationship with the IFoA

 - We will ensure our curriculum is kept up-to-date and relevant.

-- We will explain assessment requirements clearly in the Student Handbook, which we will keep updated.
+- We will explain assessment requirements clearly in the Qualification Handbook, which we will keep updated.

 - When we need to update our curriculum, we will aim to give you 12 months’ notice of changes to the compulsory elements before we implement them.
 We will also clearly explain to you what any changes mean for your journey to qualification as an Associate or Fellow.

 - If we have to make changes to the Assessment Regulations or other IFoA assessment guidance documents, we will aim to give you at least three months’ notice.

 - We will be clear and open with you about: